Abdx-l/EmailApplication/README.md

 2. Install Postfix
 Postfix is a popular mail transfer agent (MTA) that routes and delivers emails.
 Install it on your Linux VM:

-bash
-Copy code
 sudo apt-get update
 sudo apt-get install postfix

 3. Configure Postfix
 Edit the /etc/postfix/main.cf configuration file:

-bash
-Copy code
 sudo nano /etc/postfix/main.cf

 Add or modify the following lines:

-bash
-Copy code
-myhostname = mail.emailtestprojectlongerdomainforcheaper.com
+myhostname = mail.yourdomain.com

-mydomain = emailtestprojectlongerdomainforcheaper.com
+mydomain = yourdomain.com

 myorigin = $mydomain

 inet_interfaces = all

 mydestination = $myhostname, localhost.$mydomain, localhost, $mydomain

 relay_domains =

 Save and exit the file, then restart Postfix:

-bash
-Copy code
 sudo systemctl restart postfix

 4. Configure DNS Settings
-In your domain registrar (I used go GoDaddy), configure your DNS settings to point to your server:
+In your domain registrar, configure your DNS settings to point to your server:

-A Record: Point the domain to your VM’s IP address.
+A Record: Point mail.yourdomain.com to your VM’s IP address.
-MX Record: Set up an MX record to handle email routing for the domain
+MX Record: Set up an MX record to handle email routing for yourdomain.com.

 5. Verify the Configuration
 Ensure your Postfix configuration is working by sending a test email from the terminal:

-bash
-Copy code
-echo "Test Email Body" | mail -s "Test Subject" your-email@domain.com File Descriptions
+echo "Test Email Body" | mail -s "Test Subject" recipient@emaildomain.com

+# File Descriptions
 1. GUI.java
 This file contains the code for the graphical user interface (GUI) of the email client.
 The GUI allows users to send and receive emails through a simple interface.